Forget banana bread, use up over-ripe bananas with this impressive recipe for Chocolate Chip Banana Cake.

 - banana chips for decoration

-Preheat oven to 375º F. Generiously grease and dust a 10" Spring form pan or a 10 cup Bundt pan with extra cocoa powder.
+- Preheat oven to 375º F. Generously grease and dust a 10" Springform pan or a 10 cup Bundt pan with extra cocoa powder.

 - In a medium bowl mix the mashed banana with lemon juice.
 Set aside.

 - In another medium bowl, mix flour, cocoa, baking soda and salt.
 Set aside.

 - In a large bowl beat oil, brown sugar, and caster sugar until light and fluffy.
 Beat in eggs, one at a time.

 - Mix in the flour mixture and the buttermilk one at a time.

 - Bake 50-55 minutes.
 Cool in pan for 10 minutes, then turn out onto cake a cake plate.